mana/manasource-doc/items.xml.md

 ####  Races

-**Note:** FIXME: The the Mana server client is using this hairstyle system for now and the server doesn't support more than one race.
+**Note:** FIXME: The Mana server client is using this hairstyle system for now and the server doesn't support more than one race.
 See the [playerset handling improvement](playerset_handling_improvement.html) where a race parameter should be added for both.

 {% highlight xml %}
  <?xml version="1.0"?>